raul-padua/genai-meli-product-page/PROJECT_STRUCTURE.md

 ---

-This structure provides a solid foundation for the GenAI evaluation project, with clear separation of concerns and comprehensive testing coverage.
+This structure provides a solid foundation for the GenAI Product Assistant, with clear separation of concerns and comprehensive testing coverage.